 2. Try to drink your juice or smoothie straight away.
 After 15 minutes, light and air will destroy much of the nutrients.
 If you can’t drink it straight away, transfer it to a dark airtight container until you’re ready.

 To get the most benefit from your juices and smoothies, it’s important to use the right equipment.Invest in a good-quality juicer.
 Cheaper, centrifugal juicers introduce heat and oxygen and destroy the enzymes and nutrients in your fruits and vegetables.
 While it may cost you a bit more initially, a premium cold-press juicer will produce a superior-quality juice and allow you to extract more from your fruit and vegetables, saving expenses in the long term.

 The machines themselves will also generally last longer.
 In contrast to the rough extraction of centrifugal juicers, mastication or cold-press juicers compress fruit and vegetables to ‘squeeze’ out their juice.

-We've tested more than 10 different juicers over the years, so we've put together a Juicer Buying Guide to help learn about the pros and cons of each type of juicer.
+We've tested more than 10 different juicers and blenders over the years, so we've put together a Juicer Buying Guide and a Blender Buying Guide to help learn about the different types available.